tprasadtp/protonvpn-docker/README.md

     > * `mode=600` in secret mount is important, as script refuses to use
     > private key with insecure permissions.

 - Create app(s) sharing network namespace with `protonwire` container.
-As an example, we are using two caddy servers to proxy website which shows IP info.
+As an example, we are using caddy to proxy website which shows IP info.
 Replace these with your application container(s) like [pyload](https://github.com/pyload/pyload#docker-images), [firefox](https://docs.linuxserver.io/images/docker-firefox) etc.

     ```console
     sudo podman run \